ASP2G4/GrpcAccountProfileService/README.md

 ## Usage
 - **File Location**: The endpoint definitions are in `Protos/profile.proto`.
-- **Rendering**: Place this Markdown content in a `.md` file (e.g., `README.md` or `docs/endpoints.md`) in your GitHub repository.
-GitHub will render the JSON and Protobuf code blocks with syntax highlighting.
-- **Verification**: After pushing to $ gitHub, view the file to ensure the Markdown and code blocks render correctly.

 ---
   ### Project Structure
   - GrpcAccountProfileService/Services/ProfileService.cs – gRPC service implementation